EC Primary Care Physicians

 Board Certified Primary Care Practitioners & Board Certified Pediatrician located in Columbia, MD

 Vaccines allow the population to avoid or minimize serious diseases like polio, tetanus, and meningitis.
-At EC Primary Care Physicians, PA, in Columbia, Maryland, Nadeem Hashmi, MD, and the team provide on-schedule vaccines to infants, children, and adults, including the COVID-19 vaccine for qualified patients.
+At EC Primary Care Physicians, PA, in Columbia, Maryland, Nadeem Hashmi, MD, and the team provide on-schedule vaccines to infants, children, and adults.
 To determine which vaccines you or your child needs, call EC Primary Care Physicians, PA, or book a visit online today.

 A vaccine is an injectable preventive medication that teaches your immune system to recognize a given disease and stop you from getting sick if it enters your system.
 Surprisingly, vaccines contain the exact disease that they work against: An inactive or weak form of the virus or bacteria allows your immune system to produce antibodies against active forms of the disease.

 Vaccines are different from other medications in that they don’t treat symptoms or cure a disease.
 Instead, they prevent the disease.
 That is why experts encourage parents to get vaccines for their babies and small children.
 Babies and small children do not yet have fully developed immune systems so that vaccines can make a big difference for their health.

 The safety of each vaccine available to the public is of great importance to researchers and providers alike.
 Each vaccine goes through extensive testing with the FDA before becoming available to the public.

 When enough people get a vaccine, herd immunity occurs.
 This means that a disease is unlikely to spread and that other members of the population without vaccination are also protected.

 If you’re a new parent, Dr. Hashmi can help you navigate the extensive list of vaccines your child needs from birth until they turn 18.
 Some vaccines require one dose, while others require two or more rounds that take place across the span of several months or years.